vlang/vsl/vlas/README.md

-# Basic Linear Algebra System
+# V Linear Algebra System

 This package implements BLAS functions.
 It provides two different backends:

 - One using Open BLAS when using flag `-d cblas`.
   [Check also OpenBLAS](https://github.com/xianyi/OpenBLAS).
 - One using a pure V implementation called VLAS, *by default*.
-  This implementation can be found on `vsl.blas.vlas`.
+  This implementation can be found on `vsl.vlas.vlas`.

 Therefore, its routines are a little more
 *lower level* than the ones in the package `vsl.la`.